ifgris/NanoRabbit/README.md

 ## About

-NanoRabbit, A Lightweight RabbitMQ .NET API for .NET 6.
+NanoRabbit, A **Lightweight** RabbitMQ .NET API for .NET 6, which makes a simple way to manage **Multiple** connections, producers, consumers, and easy to use.

+## Features

+- Customize the name of connections, producers, consumers.
+- Dependency injection available.
+- Multiple connections, producers, and consumers can be created.

 ## Installation

 You can get NanoRabbit by grabbing the latest [NuGet](https://www.nuget.org/packages/NanoRabbit) package.

+See [Wiki](https://github.com/cgcel/NanoRabbit/wiki/Installation) for more details.

 ## Version